Top General Hatched Secret Plan in Case Trump Went ‘Rogue’ With Nukes, Book Says

 On Jan.
 8, Milley called senior military officials into his office at the Pentagon to review the process of ordering strikes, including those involving nuclear weapons.
 Milley went around the room, verbally confirming with each officer they understood that they were not to take orders from anyone unless he, Milley, was involved in the process.

+Milley’s first call to Li was made in October the previous year, and was based on intelligence that China had been rattled by recent American military exercises in the South China Sea, as well as Trump’s antagonizing rhetoric.

+Peril, which is set to be released next week, is based on interviews with over 200 unnamed sources.
+(Notably, however, both Trump and President Joe Biden declined to speak with Woodward and Costa.)

-During her call with the general, Pelosi said, “You know [Trump’s] crazy.
+During her call with the general, the book details, Pelosi demanded to know what precautions Milley would take to prevent Trump from utilizing nuclear launch codes.
+Pelosi said, “You know [Trump’s] crazy.
 He’s been crazy for a long time.”

 Milley reportedly responded, “Madam Speaker, I agree with you on everything.”